The best-written resume is worthless if no one sees it!

 Resume Writing Guide

 A job resume is used mostly by North Americans in the domestic job search.
-However, they use a CV in overseas job search or Curriculum Vitae if they are seeking a faculty, research, clinical or scientific positions.
+However, they use a CV in overseas job search or Curriculum Vitae if they are seeking faculty, research, clinical or scientific positions.

 A CV is similar to a resume in that it provides more details about one’s professional qualifications, experience and education.
 However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distributes the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.

 You can turn your current CV into a resume by shortening some descriptions of your educational and professional experiences.

 The North American job search process is very commercial.
 Looking for jobs in the USA and Canada is much like selling a product - you are selling yourself.
 Therefore, your resume is a marketing tool, which must be adapted to the market in which you intend to use it.

 The standard resume is between 1 and 2 pages long, however, resumes for a mid-career executive may be as long as 3-4 pages.

-The resume should focus on past accomplishments, expressed in terms as concretely as possible (e.g. a number of people managed, the number of increased sales or improved customer satisfaction).
+The resume should focus on past accomplishments, expressed in terms as concretely as possible (e.g. the number of people managed, the number of increased sales or improved customer satisfaction).
 Use power words and action verbs such as contributed, organized, trained, managed, developed, coordinated etc. Bullet point these at the start of a sentence for maximum impact.
 Where possible, mention the number of employees for which you were responsible.
 Provide examples that fit the job, to illustrate your achievements.

 In your resume writing carefully consider what to leave out of your resume and exclude anything that might give prospective employers a chance to discriminate against you.